Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

 The Google Pixel 9, which comes in Obsidian, Porcelain, Wintergreen, or Peony, has a 6.3-inch Actua OLED display that boasts a 1,080 x 2,424 resolution at 422 ppi.
 The refresh rate is from 60-120Hz, adjustable based on the application, and the screen is covered with Corning Gorilla Glass Victus 2.
 Get up to 1,800 nits brightness in HDR and 2,700 nits peak brightness.

 The glass screen is complemented by a polished back with a satin metal finish frame that is IP68 water and dust-resistant.
+In his review, Android Central's Derrek Lee says he finds the satin metal frame "surprisingly soft" with a slight curve that keeps the edges from digging in your pinky finger.
+He finds it comfortable to hold.
 The screen also has a fingerprint-resistant coating.
 The phone comes with 128GB or 256GB storage.

 You can adjust the frame rate from 1 all the way up to 120Hz with the Google Pixel 9 Pro, which can presumably lead to a smoother experience as well as improved battery life.
 Get up to an impressive 2,000 nits brightness in HDR or a whopping 3,000 nits peak brightness.

 Both phones are identical in dimensions and weight, and both have a 4,700mAh battery that affords the same 24+ hour battery life that can be extended to up to 100 hours using the Extreme Battery Saver mode.
 Both also support fast charging, so you can get back up to more than half charge in just 30 minutes.
 This is when using the Google 45W USB-C charger, it should be noted, which is sold separately in both cases.
-Both are also Qi-certified, so you can use them with wireless chargers.
-Both include Battery Share for using the phone to charge other compatible devices, like Google Pixel Buds.
+The two phones are also Qi-certified, so you can use them with wireless chargers.
+With Battery Share, use either phone to charge other compatible devices, like Google Pixel Buds.

 The Google Pixel 9 and Pixel 9 Pro both include features like fingerprint unlock, face unlock, and pattern PIN and password.
-Both also have stereo speakers, three microphones, noise suppression, and Spatial audio support.
+They come equipped with stereo speakers, three microphones, noise suppression, and Spatial audio support.
 With both phones, you get seven years of OS and security updates as well as frequent Pixel Drop updates, so you can confidently hold onto either of these phones for many years to come.

 Bottom line: the main difference when it comes to look and feel is that the Google Pixel 9 Pro has a silky matte back versus the satin finish and a much higher resolution, brighter, and smoother screen.